Alex313031/Windows-XP-Stuffz/README.md

 MTPPK12 - Backports MTP support to XP, note that It will not work at all with WMP9, Works for VIEWING only with WMP10, and that to have all features like write support to devices, you need WMP11.
 Hence, be careful with choosing this and the WMP10 package.

+ROOTS_UPDATER - Program to update the root certificates (needed for Web Browsing and TLS) since they removed the server.

 rktools.exe - Windows 2003 resource kit tools, works just fine on XP, as there was never a resource kit for xp released publicly (though there was a small subset of these released in a small resource kit that one could order with a technet subscription).

 SysinternalsSuite.zip - Older version of sysinternals suite that still works with XP (approximated by using web.archive.org to find one with process explorer that would run on xp, and since I didn't look at ALL the snapshots, there may be slightly newer versions that work with xp, but anything after mid 2015 wont work for many of the tools)